 Downtime is a killer for your bottom line and your profit margin.
 In industries where margins are slim to begin with.
 You require all your employees and machines to be running at peak efficiency throughout the shift.
 Having a truck down for days in order to grease it not only brings that truck out of use for another team, but it can also eat up a garage bay in case something major goes wrong with another truck.
 By getting the trucks in and out of the garage with a regular service instead of major break downs, You will get more truck availability and not miss a beat.

 No more removing 200 pound tires or 90 pound brake drums.
 Doing lots of work with your hands in confined spaces with metal is a situation in which injuries are bound to happen.
 Back, hand and foot injuries are a workman compensation nightmare.
 By removing the need to get into the guts of each spindle and axle to perform routine maintenance, you're removing nearly all the risk to bodily injury from of your mechanics.
+They also wont have to be in solvent tanks and handling toxic sprays.
 This is a manager's dream come true, to reduce the cost, time, and danger associated with this maintenance.